But what is next you ask ?!!

 The 'MARKS' page is proving to be a huge task.
 The transition points of the various marks are really blurred, as I cannot count on the 'catalogues' being totally accurate.
 [In fact, if any thing, it is better to not even look at the catalogues as MARPLES used old 'cuts' in their new catalogues to save time and money because after all, the actual product had not changed, merely the decal or mark. ] So to work out the changes in marks over time is therefore, to say the least, very difficult.
 So I have adopted a different research tactic....
 I am going to try to compare the blade stampings/etchings with the other marks positioned on the tool.
 This is a work in continuous process.

-I try to monitor and therefore do upgrades all pages on this site, but I am only one person overseeing and writing this site, and the latter gets more complex to control as the days drift by. [and I get more senile!]
-12/18
+I try to monitor and therefore do upgrades to all pages on this site, but I am only one person overseeing and writing this site, and the latter gets more complex to control as the days drift by. [and I get more senile!]
+05/19

 WHAT IS COMING HERE NEXT?

-I am continuing to gathering so much information on these planes, that I feel that the more I find the less I really know.
+I am continuing to gathering so much information on the Wooden Planes, that I feel that the more I find the less I really know.

 This is a huge subject that is totally absorbing in its own right.
 Therefore this project may take many months of study to get anywhere to publishing because there is so much to publish and so much more to learn.
 Thankfully I am in communication with Barry Chambers, a volunteer at the Hawley Museum, and the information that he has so far given to me is mind-boggling.
 He is a Wooden Plane enthusiast and Historian and I owe him a great thanks for his input into this site.